codeceptjs/CodeceptJS/docs/email.md

 ## Creating Mailbox

 MailSlurp allows you to create disposable mailboxes.
-It means that an email address is created for a one test only and is deleted afterwards.
+It means that an email address is created for one test only and is deleted afterwards.
 So you can be confident that no other emails are received at that address.

 To create a mailbox use `I.haveNewMailbox()` command: